 The ulnar collateral ligament may become stretched, frayed, or torn through the repetitive stress of the overhand throwing motion.
-The risk of injury to the athlete's UCL in the elbow is thought to be extremely high as the amount of stress through this structure approaches its ultimate tensile strength during each and every hard throw (Fleisig 1994).
+The risk of injury to the athlete's UCL in the elbow is thought to be extremely high as the amount of stress through this structure approaches its ultimate tensile strength during every hard throw (Fleisig 1994).

 In younger athletes for whom the growth plate (the medial epicondylar epiphysis) is still present, the "opening up" force at the inside of the elbow during overhand throwing is more likely to fail at this region than at the Ulnar Collateral Ligament.
-This injury is often termed "Little League Elbow," and does not require reconstructing the Ulnar Collateral Ligament.
+This injury is often termed "Little League Elbow" and does not require reconstructing the Ulnar Collateral Ligament.